shokiami/bigfoot/README.txt

 Bigfoot!
 The algorithm that uncovers your carbon footprint on the web.

-Bigfoot estimates the carbon footprint of products you buy online!
+Bigfoot is an algorithm that estimates the carbon footprint of a product online.
 In order to estimate a product, there are certain attributes that are needed:

 The product name,